Canal Cultural Heritage

 - Canal Life – engaging people with the cultural heritage of the canals

 There are an incredible 137 miles of canal in Scotland – dotted with historic structures including bridges, lock gates, cobbled towpaths, lock-keepers’ cottages, customs houses, distilleries and breweries.
 These are all over 200 years old and need constant care to conserve our rich cultural heritage for generations to come.

-Through Canal Works, groups of volunteers work with us to look after, enhance and improve accessibility to our canals’ historic environment.
-As a volunteer, you can learn a variety of practical skills including:
+Through Canal Works, groups of volunteers worked with us to look after, enhance and improve accessibility to our canals’ historic environment:

 - Vegetation management to protect the canal banks and towpaths from erosion

 - Re-pointing of walls and bridges using traditional lime mortar

 - Rust removal and painting of bridges, bollards and lock gates